dmbarbour/glas/docs/GlasDesign.md

 The compiler program must be a glas program with 1--1 arity.
 Program input is usually a file binary (modulo multiple file extensions).
 Output must be the compiled module value, or failure if the input cannot be compiled.
 Compile-time effects are extremely limited to simplify reasoning about caching, sharing, and reproducibility:

 * **load:ModuleRef** - Response is compiled value for the indicated module.
 The request may fail, e.g. if the module cannot be found or compiled, with cause implicitly logged.
 Currently propose a few forms of ModuleRef:
- * *global:String* - search for global module with matching name, usually via GLAS_PATH.
+ * *global:String* - search for global module based on configuration of CLI
- * *local:String* - search files and subfolders local to file currently being compiled.
+ * *local:String* - search for module in same folder as file being compiled
 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
 Response is unit.
 Behavior depends on development environment, e.g. might print the message to stderr with color based on level.

 *Note:* The glas command line will have a built-in implementation of the ".g0" compiler.
 This is be used to bootstrap [language-g0](../glas-src/language-g0/README.md) module, if possible.
 If bootstrap fails, the command line will log a warning but continue with the built-in.